 The risk is that summer also attracts heavy promotional activity from competitors.
 In any major category (beer, soft drinks, crisps, ice cream, sun care) the promotional environment in summer is crowded.
 Standing out requires creativity in mechanic design and precision in execution, not just a bigger discount.

 The most common planning mistake brands make with summer sales promotions is starting too late.
 A promotion that launches in June needs to be briefed, designed, approved, produced, and distributed to retail weeks before that.
-For on-pack promotions, the lead time can be three to four months.
+For on-pack promotions, the lead time can be four to six months.
 For digital campaigns, it is typically shorter, but the creative and strategic work still takes time.

 More importantly, starting early gives you the space to align your promotion with a clear commercial objective rather than defaulting to a generic "summer offer."
 The objective shapes everything else: the discount depth, the mechanic, the channel, the prize or benefit structure, and the measurement framework.